heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 * Input field for the desired time for the service to be completed
 * Input field for any special requests users might have

+### 4.5 Service List Page
+Once a user has selected a service they are intrested in they shall be redirected to the Serviceman List Page.
+The Servicemen List Page will provide a list of all Servicemen that can be selected for the service.

 ## 5. Technical Requirements